compilepeace/ConcurrentTrafficSimulator/README.md

 <img src="data/traffic_simulation.gif"/>

-This is the project for the fourth course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Concurrency.

-Throughout the Concurrency course, you have been developing a traffic simulation in which vehicles are moving along streets and are crossing intersections.
+In above traffic simulation, vehicles moving along streets and crossing intersections.
 However, with increasing traffic in the city, traffic lights are needed for road safety.
 Each intersection will therefore be equipped with a traffic light.
-In this project, you will build a suitable and thread-safe communication protocol between vehicles and intersections to complete the simulation.
-Use your knowledge of concurrent programming (such as mutexes, locks and message queues) to implement the traffic lights and integrate them properly in the code base.
+The project builds a **thread-safe communication protocol** between vehicles and intersections to complete the simulation.
+The project uses the concepts in concurrent programming (such as **mutexes**, **locks** and **message queues**) to implement the traffic lights and integrate them properly in code base.

 ## Dependencies for Running Locally
 * cmake >= 2.8